 Take pain medications as prescribed.
-You should eat a little something 20 minutes prior to taking the pain pills and take the medication with some water or any carbonated beverage.
+You should eat a little something 20 minutes prior to taking the pain pills and take the medication in accordance with the prescription.
 You can take 400-600mg of Ibuprofen or Advil in addition to your pain pills.

 Use the pain medication as directed.
 Call the office if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
 Drink lots of fluid and eat nutritious soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.